MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-524-Ophthalmic-Topical-Dosage-Form-New-Animal-Drugs/section-524.957.md

 ##### § 524.957 Florfenicol, terbinafine, and mometasone otic solution. #####

-(a) *Specifications.* Each single-dose, prefilled dropperette contains 1 milliliter (mL) of a solution containing 15 milligrams (mg) florfenicol, 13.3 mg terbinafine, and 2 mg mometasone furoate.
+(a) *Specifications.* Each single-dose, prefilled dropperette contains 1 milliliter (mL) of a solution containing 16.6 milligrams (mg) florfenicol, 14.8 mg terbinafine (equivalent to 16.6 mg terbinafine hydrochloride), and 2.2 mg mometasone furoate.

 (b) *Sponsor.* See No. 000859 in § 510.600(c) of this chapter.